MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/New-MgGroupSetting.md

 ### -Values
 Collection of name value pairs.
 Must contain and set all the settings defined in the template.
-To construct, see NOTES section for VALUES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for VALUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSettingValue[]